uncscode/particula/docs/CONTRIBUTING.md

 ---

-More information about contributing to this project can be found in docs/ and on our website [https://uncscode.github.io/particula](https://uncscode.github.io/particula).
+More information about contributing to this project can be found below.
 We are excited and looking forward to your contribution!

 ---